WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

 governing types with or without `describes` clauses, are necessary to ensure subtypes have layouts compatible with their supertypes.
-Custom descriptor types (i.e. those with `describes` clauses) have different layouts than other structs because their user-controlled fields are laid out after the engine-managed RTT for the type they describe.
+Custom descriptor types (i.e. those with `describes` clauses) may have different layouts than other structs because their user-controlled fields might be laid out after the engine-managed RTT for the type they describe.
+(But this is just one possible implementation that we specifically want to allow.)

 ```wasm
 (rec